wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 4. A new CRM tab will be added on your left bar for easy nevigation.

 = Import Existing Client =
-1. Click on "Accress Client Records"
+1. Click on "Access Client Records"
+2. Navigate to "Clients" section
-2. In the new window click "Import Clients"
+2. Click "Import Clients"
 3. Choose from where to import: Google Contacts or a CSV file.
 4. A list of all your contacts will be presented
 5. Select to import all, or choose explicitly which contacts to import.